jordan-fox/201n16/README.md

 # About Me Game
 201 Night Class About Me Game

+Oct 31st Change Log:

     I have added a list of my Top 10 favorite movies.

     I also changed both my work experience and education summary into unordered lists in HTML.

     Added 6th Question requiring the user to guess my favorite number.

     Added 7th Question requiring the user to guess the name of one of the Galilean moons.

+    Added minor styling elements to the style.css